 Rent a Timeshare

-You can now book timeshare vacation rentals just like you would book accommodations on a travel website like Expedia or Orbitz.
-Timeshare rental sites like SellMyTimeshareNOW.com are a great way to connect travelers with timeshare owners looking to rent, and with owners in more than 217 countries and territories worldwide, there’s no shortage of choice when it comes to destination.
-Is it cheap to rent someone’s timeshare?
-Are timeshare’s cheap?
+You can book timeshare rentals just like you would with hotels on sites like Expedia or Orbitz.
+Sites like SellMyTimeshareNOW.com are a great way to connect with timeshare owners looking to rent, and with owners in more than 217 countries, there’s no shortage of choice when it comes to destination.

-And timeshare rentals offer amenities with which a hotel room doesn’t even compare, including multiple bedrooms, living rooms, and kitchens, plus perks like hot tubs, private balconies, and designer furnishings, and resort amenities like swimming pools, health spas, and on-site restaurants.
+And timeshare rentals offer amenities which are usually over and above what you would get from a stanhdard hotel room; think multiple bedrooms, living rooms, and kitchens, plus perks like hot tubs, private balconies, and designer furnishings, and resort amenities like swimming pools, health spas, and on-site restaurants.

 Top TimeShare Rental Brands

-A last minute deal for a 2 bedroom apartment at Marriott’s St. Kitts Beach Club, for instance, is currently on offer for $114 a night.
-Booking on the Marriott website directly, these same rooms are going for at least $484 a night.
+A last minute deal for a 2 bedroom apartment at Marriott’s Aruba Surf Club, for instance, is currently on offer for $286 a night.
+Booking on the Marriott website directly, these same rooms are going for at least $843 a night.

 So before you jump online to book a hotel for your next trip, consider whether a timeshare rental will make your vacation substantially cheaper for you.